 Hopefully, this post help you understand the Spanish future tense.

-If you want, I can help you practice the future tenses in Spanish by using them while having a conversation during my online Spanish conversation classes.
+If you want, I can help you practice the future tenses in Spanish by using them while having a conversation during our online Spanish conversation classes.